OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  ### H7 Vaccination policy
 - Geographic coverage needs to be national before this is coded, as we code the lowest common value if there is geographic variation
-- The availability of vaccines is defined here in three ways:
+- These three criteria regarding availability MUST be met to code a non-zero value
  - 1. There is a de jure policy to vaccinate a population group
  - 2. There are enough vaccine doses on order and reasonably expected to be delivered, in order to vaccinate 20% of the target population
- - 3. There is de facto capacity and evidence that this can be met on the ground
+ - 3. There is de facto capacity and evidence that this is being met on the ground.
+For example, vaccines are actually being administered.
 - Elderly groups are as they are defined locally for the specific country being coded
 - Key workers are broadly defined according to local conditions, and may also be described as essential, frontline, and high risk employees.
 - Broad groups may include a large group of adults (eg. all those aged over 40), or other broadly defined population groups (eg. students)